yinflight/HybridAStarTrailer/README.md

 # Algorithm

-This algorithm is almost same as the original Hybrid A star algorithm.
+This algorithm is almost same as the original Hybrid A \* algorithm.

 - [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf)